ppy/osu-wiki/news/2025/2025-11-22-new-featured-artist-akts.md

 ![](https://assets.ppy.sh/artists/513/header.jpg)

-Chilean producer **Akts** has been at it for over 10 years, offering their specific style of vocaloid-infused tunes spanning across the electronic spectrum.
+Chilean producer **Akts** has been at it for over 10 years, offering their specific style of Vocaloid-infused tunes spanning across the electronic spectrum.
 While countless genres and artists had an impact on **Akts**'s music, listeners might notice bits and pieces of *Crystal Castles* and *Skrillex* spread throughout **Akts**'s tracks.

 Those tracks (**10** to be specific!) can be found on [**Akts**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/513) in the form of pre-timed `.osz`s.
 Nobody said mapping would be easy, but that's one less step at least.